 If moving to a cash-only budget isn’t realistic for you based on your lifestyle or spending needs, you may consider switching to a cash-only budget only for problem categories.
-For example, if you always go over on your clothing budget, consider taking out a certain amount of cash each week or month for that category.
+For example, if you always go over your clothing budget, consider taking out a certain amount of cash each week or month for that category.
 Once the money is gone, it’s gone.
 This will help you stick to a budget, even in your problem areas.

 Some other common areas for overspending include groceries and entertainment money.
 If you want to look at how you spent the money within these categories, keep the receipts.
 This way, you can further study your spending and determine when you run into issues.